robertkist/certificate_maker/README.md

 Verification:
 * (Re)start Edge
 * Go to the website (using https://) - you should not get any errors.
-If you get errors, try restarting your Mac before troubleshooting.
+If you get errors, try restarting your PC before troubleshooting.

 ### Installing Signing Certificate on UBUNTU Client
 Installing the certificate: